 There once lived a man and his wife who had long wished for a child in vain.
 At length the woman hoped that God was about to grant her desire.
-Through a small window in their house they could see a splendid garden full of beautiful flowers and herbs, but it was surrounded by a high wall and belonged to a powerful enchantress.
+Through a small window in their house they could see a splendid garden full of beautiful flowers and herbs, but it was surrounded by a high wall and belonged to a powerful enchantress, whom no one dared approach.

 Record your thoughts, motifs you noticed, or personal connections to this tale.